myzhengSIMM/PBCNet/README.md

 The ligands in the selection test set on mol2 and sdf formats and the protein and pocket files on mol2 and pdb formats.
 #### 6.9 selection_graph
 The corresponding pickle files of the selection test set.
+#### 6.10 GARF_probability_distribution.xlsx
+The file combined with Graph_save.py are used for processing new ligands and proteins into pickle files.